 - This notification is to inform you of the intent of our district and the S.C.
-Department of Education (SCDE) to bill Medicaid and/or third-party insurance and receive payment from Medicaid and/or any third-party insurer for services, as permitted under the Individuals with Disabilities Education Act (IDEA), and as set forth in your Notification Our district and SCDE may also bill Medicaid for diagnostic and psychological evaluation services, behavioral Our district and SCDE may also our interfactor for diagnostic and psychological evaluation services, behavioral health services, nursing services and other health-related screenings and treatment services billable to Medicaid or a third-party insurer with or without the requirement of an IEP. - Our district must provide this notice to you prior to requesting your consent to bill Medicaid and/or any third- - This document also serves as notice that our district and SCDE will release and exchange medical, psychological, - and other personally-identifiable confidential information, as necessary, to the S.C.
+Department of Education (SCDE) to bill Medicaid and/or third-party insurance and receive payment from Medicaid and/or any third-party insurer for services, as permitted under the Individuals with Disabilities Education Act (IDEA), and as set forth in your Notification - Our district and SCDE may also bill Medicaid for diagnostic and psychological evaluation services, behavioral our district and SCDE may also our intercease to diagnostic and psychological evaluation services, behavioral health services, nursing services and other health-related screenings and treatment services billable to Medicaid or a third-party insurer with or without the requirement of an IEP.
+Our district must provide this notice to you prior to requesting your consent to bill Medicaid and/or any third-

+- This document also serves as notice that our district and SCDE will release and exchange medical, psychological, and other personally-identifiable confidential information, as necessary, to the S.C.
 Department of Health and Human Services and any applicable third-party insurer regarding services provided to your child.
-Medicaid and third-party insurance reimbursement for billable services provided by our district will not affect any - Our district cannot bill Medicaid or your child's insurance program if it will decrease available lifetime coverage or any other insurance benefit, result in your family paying for services that would otherwise be covered, increase - You are NOT responsible for paying any outstanding deductibles, co-payments or co-insurance related to the - i ou are not responsible for paying any outstanding acqueitores, co-payments or co-manance district billing Medicaid or your child's insurance program for services provided by our district.
-Your child will receive the services listed in the IEP, regardless of whether your child is covered by public or - roun chine with receive the services fister in the first regardless of whether your chine is covered by provide programs and regardless of whether or not you provide consent to access those benefits Your refusal to provide consent to release personally-identifiable information to Medicaid or any third-party - I OUL ICTUSAL TO PLOVIDE CONSENT TO ICTEASE PERSONALLY-INCLUTIONE INTO MATION TO PREURAL OF ANY UNITE-PARTY insurer does not relieve our district of its responsibility to ensure that all required services are provided at no cost Any previous, current or future consent to bill Medicaid or third-party insurance was voluntary, and you may - ruly provides, current of future consent to our vicultate of unre-party insurance was volumery, and you may revoke your consent at any time.
-If you choose to revoke consent, that revocation is not retroactive (i.e., it does not need to an action that has accurred of other that accurred before the consent to be not negate an action that has occurred after the consent was given and before the consent was revoked).
-Our district and SCDE will continue to operate under the guidelines of the Family Educational Rights and Privacy Our district and SCDE will continue to operate under the guidelines of the raining Educational Re Act (FERPA) to ensure confidentiality regarding your child's treatment and provision of services - Medicaid Number
+Medicaid and third-party insurance reimbursement for billable services provided by our district will not affect any

+- Our district cannot bill Medicaid or your child's insurance program if it will decrease available lifetime coverage or any other insurance benefit, result in your family paying for services that would otherwise be covered, increase You are NOT responsible for paying any outstanding deductibles, co-payments or co-insurance related to the - tou are NOT responsible for paying any outstanding acquenties, co-paying its or co-minute district billing Medicaid or your child's insurance program for services provided by our district. - Your child will receive the services listed in the IEP, regardless of whether your child is covered by public or - rour child will receive the services fished in the LEF, regardless of whether or not you provide consent to access those benefits Your refusal to provide consent to release personally-identifiable information to Medicaid or any third-party insurer does not relieve our district of its responsibility to ensure that all required services are provided at no cost - Any previous, current or future consent to bill Medicaid or third-party insurance was voluntary, and you may revoke your consent at any time.
+If you choose to revoke consent, that revocation is not retroactive (i.e., it does not posses an action that has accounted after the consent was given and before the appeart was given and the app - not negate an action that has occurred after the consent was given and before the consent was revoked).
+Our district and SCDE will continue to operate under the guidelines of the Family Educational Rights and Privacy Our district and SCDE will continue to operate under the guidenness of the Fainity Educational Red Act (FERPA) to ensure confidentiality regarding your child's treatment and provision of services
-Student's name

-300 South Catawba Street, Lancaster SC 29720
+Student's name 300 South Catawba Street, Lancaster SC 29720 SS-fm-issued 07-21-21

-SS-fm-issued 07-21-21